An Activity-Based Model of Transport Demand for Greater Melbourne: Results

 \section{Results}

-This section compares a 10\% sample size population generated by our process to the real-world observations of the \gls{vista} travel survey in order to determine how well our model reflects the travel survey.
-In order to do so, the distance distributions (Section \ref{sec_distance_distributions}), destination attraction (Section \ref{sec_destination_attraction}), and mode choice (Section \ref{sec_mode_choice}) of the synthetic population were analyzed.
-Additionally Section \ref{sec_sample_size_accuracy} compares synthetic populations of varying sizes to determine the effect of sample size on accuracy.
+Section \ref{sec_cohort_activity_likelihoods} examines the activity propensities of the population cohorts.
+The following sections then compare a 10\% sample size population generated by our process to the real-world observations of the \gls{vista} travel survey to determine how closely our model matches the travel survey data distributions.
+To do so, the distributions of start, end, and duration of the activities (Section~\ref{sec_time_distributions}); distance distributions (Section \ref{sec_distance_distributions}); destination attraction (Section \ref{sec_destination_attraction}); and mode share (Section \ref{sec_mode_choice}) of the synthetic population were analyzed.
+Additionally, Section \ref{sec_sample_size_accuracy} compares synthetic populations of varying sizes to determine the effect of sample size on accuracy.